 Under English law nobody is allowed to take a child out of the jurisdiction of England and Wales without the permission of everyone who has parental responsibility (and exercises this) because it would be child abduction under the Hague Convention on Child Abduction.

-If the court has made a residence order in favour of someone, that person can take the child abroad for less than one month (at a time) and will therefore not need the permission of the other parent to take the child on holiday.
+If the court has made a child arrangements order to provide the child lives with someone (formerly a residence order), that person can take the child abroad for less than one month (at a time) and will therefore not need the permission of the other parent to take the child on holiday.

 Since there is no such thing as “custody” any more, both parents (or other persons) who have parental responsibility, will retain it after a divorce, civil partnership dissolution or separation.